SiryZex/SiryZex/README.md

 <h1 align="left">Hey, What's up?
-My name is Xia-Vyan Dainels👋 and I'm a Junior Data Scientist, glad you found interest in my work</h1>
+My name is Xia-Vyan Daniels👋 and I'm a Junior Data Scientist, glad you found interest in my work</h1>

 ###